dotnize/nize.ph/src/content/notes/2025/beyond-free-code.md

 If you’re reading this, chances are you’re already using open source every single day — in your tools, your apps, even the operating systems powering your devices.
 Beyond the practical benefits, open source embodies deeper values that matter to all of us:

-- **Openness and Transparency**
+- **Openness, Transparency, and Security**

-  Anyone can see the code.
-That means no hidden tricks, no black boxes.
+  Transparent and open code allows anyone to spot issues and implement improvements quickly.
 This openness helps us trust the software we rely on.

-- **Shared Security**

-  Thousands of eyes looking at the same code means bugs and vulnerabilities are spotted and fixed faster.
-Together, we build stronger, safer systems.

 - **Collaboration and Community**

-  Open source is about more than just code.
-It’s about sharing, collaboration, and giving back.
-It feels less like consuming and more like contributing to something bigger.
+  Open source is more than just code.
+It’s a loop of collaboration and giving back, where each small contribution adds up so everyone can win.

 - **Faster Innovation**